-Open to elementary and middle school-aged students entering the second grade, through the eighth grade, the summer program consists of two classes each day; Period 1 meets from 9 a.m. to noon, and Period 2 from 1 to 4 p.m.
+Open to elementary, middle and high school-aged students entering the second grade, through the twelfth grade, the summer program consists of two classes each day; Period 1 meets from 9 a.m. to noon, and Period 2 from 1 to 4 p.m.
 Extended care is offered for parents who need to drop off and pick up children between 8 a.m. and 5:30 p.m.

 Enrollment is limited, so apply early.
 Placement is based on the order in which the applications are received, so register early to avoid closed classes.

 For a complete list of classes and descriptions, and for further information on the program and application, visit the College for Kids classes page.